 In 2014 we organised a Peregrine Survey to record the number of occupied territories in the UK, Isle of Man and the Channel Islands.
-You can read the PROVISIONAL results here.
-Full results will be available next year.
+Read the provisional results.

-We will compare our findings with surveys from 1961, 1971, 1981, 1991 and 2002 to determine change and to inform the future of this once almost extinct species.
-Click on the link to find out more about Peregrines.
+We are comparing our findings with surveys from 1961, 1971, 1981, 1991 and 2002 to determine change and to inform the future of this once almost extinct species.
+Find out more about Peregrines.

-This survey is suited to experienced volunteers with good knowledge of their local area.
-We will be working closely with Raptor Study Groups and individual Peregrine specialists.
+This survey was suited to experienced volunteers with good knowledge of their local area.
+We worked closely with Raptor Study Groups and individual Peregrine specialists.

-Organisation of the Peregrine Survey at the local level will vary from region to region.
-Some regions will be organised by a member of a Raptor Study Group whilst others will be organised by the BTO Regional Representative, or a combination of the two.
-The list of local organisers will be given here as soon as possible.
+Organisation of the Peregrine Survey at the local level varied from region to region.
+Some regions were organised by a member of a Raptor Study Group whilst others were organised by the BTO Regional Representative, or a combination of the two.

 - The Bird Atlas results suggest a number of areas, mainly in the uplands, from which breeding Peregrines declined in recent years in terms of range or abundance.
 These include substantial parts of the central, north and west Scottish highlands, south-west Scotland and parts of Cumbria, Wales and areas across Ireland.